jlarata/portfolio/README_en.md

 # More Methods

-The POST, PUT and DELETE corresponding methods are only accesible from the "Admin Panel" screen, visible only after loggin with Admin privileges.
+The POST, PUT and DELETE corresponding methods are only accessible from the "Admin Panel" screen, visible only after loggin with Admin privileges.

 Thank you for reading.
 For comments and suggestions, write to ariel@cfee.gob.ar.